ibalampanis/sustainable-living/guide.md

 - ***"Waste Not Every day" by Erin Rhoads***, published by **Hardie Grant Books** and priced at £10, the biggest impact on the environment caused by fashion occurs after we bring clothing home.
-In fact, 82% of the energy a garment consumes is a result of the washing and drying we do every week.
-Rhoads proposes alternatives to traditional washing, such as spot-cleaning and using diluted vodka or lemon juice to eliminate odors.
+In fact, 82% of the energy a garment consumes is a result of the washing and drying we do every week. **Rhoads** proposes alternatives to traditional washing, such as spot-cleaning and using diluted vodka or lemon juice to eliminate odors.<sup>2</sup>

 <h1 align="center">
 	<img height="200"  width="200" src="media/washing-machine.png" alt="">